hzeller/flaschen-taschen/doc/protocols.md

 Protocols
 =========

-To make it simple to illuminate the matrix, there are _three_ protocols that are all supported:
+To make it simple to illuminate the matrix, there are various protocols that are all supported:

-### Standard Flaschen Taschen protocol
+## Standard Flaschen Taschen protocol

 Receives UDP packets with a raw [PPM file][ppm] (`P6`) on port 1337 in a single datagram per image.